 In addition to online courses, the Council Training Committee works to provide onsite training specific to your leadership position.
 Training for some positions have a classroom and an outdoors portion.
 A listing of currently scheduled courses is on the calendar below.

 The ultimate council-level training course for Scouters is Wood Badge.
 This course provides a global view of Scouting and takes participants through the Scouting program in the course of two weekends.
 The training is invaluable for all leaders and they come away with a better understanding of the program and learn skills that can help them be a better leaders, not only in Scouting but in life.

-Beyond Wood Badge is the adult Philmont Leadership Challenge.
-This national course immerses Scouters in a week-long outdoor experience centered around living the values of Wood Badge, including promotion of servant leadership.
+Beyond Wood Badge are the adult Leadership Challenge courses at the Philmont Training Center in New Mexico and the Summit Bechtel Reserve in West Virginia.
+Leadership Challenge immerses Scouters in a week-long outdoor experience centered around living the values of Wood Badge, including promotion of servant leadership.

 Council Training Committee